vigetlabs/colonel-kurtz/README.md

 # Colonel Kurtz

-A block editor.
+A block based content editor (more after the hop).
 Still a work in progress; updates will be rather unstable.

 ---